BottlecapDave/HomeAssistant-OctopusEnergy/_docs/entities/heat_pump.md

 This can be used to control the target temperature and mode for a given zone (e.g. zone 1) linked to your heat pump.
 It will also display the current temperature linked to the primary sensor for the zone.

-The following operation modes are available
+The following operation modes/states are available

 * `Heat` - This represents as `on` in the app
 * `Off` - This represents as `off` in the app